 - Always use your mark as an adjective, and never as a noun or a verb.

-- Always keep your trademark registration active by renewing it once it gets expired.
+- Always keep your trademark registration active by renewing it before it expires.